-The ANCAP Board is responsible for the overall direction, operations and corporate governance of ANCAP Australasia Limited.
+The ANCAP Board is responsible for the overall direction and corporate governance of ANCAP.

-The ANCAP Secretariat is responsible for the ongoing operation, management and development of the ANCAP test program.
-Our dedicated team is supported by a range of highly specialised technicians and vehicle safety experts through each of the independent test laboratories and across the ANCAP membership.
+The ANCAP Staff are responsible for the ongoing operation, management and development of the ANCAP test, rating, communications and advocacy program, supported by a range of highly specialised technicians and vehicle safety experts.

 ANCAP is one of nine New Car Assessment Programs (NCAPs), or test programs, established around the world to promote safer vehicle choices for consumers.
 Other test programs are located in, and cover the markets of, Europe, the United States, Japan, Korea, China, Latin America and South East Asia.

-Just like ANCAP, overseas test programs perform a range of tests and assessments on new passenger vehicles however the test protocols and calculation methods used differ, catering for respective jurisdictional and environmental differences.
-Because of these differences, as well as differences in the specification of models sold in Australia and New Zealand compared with those sold in other markets, safety ratings from overseas test programs should be used as a guide only.
+Just like ANCAP, overseas NCAPs perform a range of tests and assessments on new passenger vehicles.
+However the test protocols and calculation methods used differ, catering for respective jurisdictional and environmental differences.
+Safety ratings from overseas test programs should only be used as a guide due to these differences, and the differing specification of vehicle models sold in Australia and New Zealand, compared with those sold in other markets.

-To ensure accurate and relevant safety ratings are communicated to all consumers, Global NCAP has developed a Brand Usage Protocol whereby "the logo of the local NCAP only is to be used when advertising NCAP results."
+To ensure accurate and relevant safety ratings are communicated to all consumers, a Brand Usage Protocol has been agreed between test programs whereby "the logo of the local NCAP only is to be used when advertising NCAP results."
 The safety ratings published by other test programs cannot therefore be applied to models sold in Australia and New Zealand.

 They're no dummies.